leynos/lag-complexity/docs/lag-complexity-function-design.md

 research.

-- **Generic Provider:** The `ScopeVariance` struct will be generic over any type that implements the `EmbeddingProvider` trait, decoupling the variance calculation from the source of the embedding itself.
+- **Generic Provider:** The `ScopeVariance` struct will be generic over any type that satisfies the `EmbeddingProvider` alias of `TextProcessor`, decoupling the variance calculation from the source of the embedding itself.
 - **Numerical Stability:** To prevent floating-point precision errors, especially with high-dimensional embeddings (e.g., 768 or 1024 dimensions), the variance calculation will use a numerically stable one-pass algorithm,